dschaad/maze/README.md

 # Overview

 This game is unfinished.
 Currently, there is a square that you can move with the arrow keys in any 2D direction.
+You must navigate through a maze hoping to find the exit.
+There are torches at dead ends that ignite when you touch them to help guide you.
+The goal of the game is to find the exit while lighting the least amount of torches.

 I wanted to learn Unity and experiment with what it has to offer.